Nayan172005/design-n-print/README.md

-# 🖨️ Design & Print – Custom Print Ordering Platform (In Progress)
+# 🖨️ Design & Print – Custom Print Ordering e-Commerce Platform

 **Design & Print** is a full-stack web application that enables users to upload custom print files, place print orders, and track their progress in real-time.
 Built with a clean modular structure using **React**, **Node.js**, **Express**, and **MongoDB**, this system is under active development with secure authentication, admin functionality, and payment integration in the pipeline.